Async API Documentation

 Create an auth manager for potentially expiring bearer auth tokens.

-This factory wraps the provider function in an auth manager implementation that caches the provides auth info until either the ExpiringAuth.expires_at is exceeded the server notifies the driver that the auth info is expired (by returning an error that indicates that the bearer auth token has expired).
+This factory wraps the provider function in an auth manager implementation that caches the provided auth info until either the ExpiringAuth.expires_at exceeded or the server notified the driver that the auth info has expired (by returning an error that indicates that the bearer auth token has expired).

 Warning